g0di/g0di.github.io/content/articles/2024-07-11-debugger-doesnt-stop-at-breakpoints-with-pytest-if-pytest-cov-is-used.md

 Title: Debugger doesn't stop at breakpoints with pytest if pytest-cov is used
-Tags: python, troubleshooting, pytest, pytest-cov
+Tags: programming, python, how-to guide, pytest, pytest-cov
 Description: Troubleshoot Python debugger not working as expected and stopping at breakpoints when using pytest and pytest-cov when debugging tests.

 Recently, while trying to debug some of my `pytest` tests using VSCode, I discovered that my breakpoints were completely ignored and the tests never stopped.
 After nearly breaking my keyboard in frustration, I stumbled upon [this GitHub issue](https://github.com/microsoft/vscode-python/issues/693).